Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## TODO

-- Get-Available-Topics (for autonomous agents)
-  - info handler, rather?
-  - topic names + metadata (json schema?)
+### docs

-- Topics: how are they built/defined? parameters
+- Topics README section: how are they built/defined? parameters

+### functionality
-- topic parameter for lambda
+- topics w/ parameter for lambda

 - termination of a subscription

-- info on conditions for registration

-- topics, rather than events

-- unify more

 - remove subscriber

 - data validation -> multiple topics passed in on registration / on subscription / on unsubscription

-- Subscriptions and Balances - reconsider data structures (subscriptions and balances) for maximum efficiency
 - (v2) balance subtraction "pay as you go", since we don't use cron and can't as easily predict outcomes